kurtosis-tech/kurtosis/docs/docs/starlark-reference/plan.md

         ],

         # The time to allow for the command to complete.
 If the Python script takes longer than this,
-        # Kurtosis will kill the command and mark it as failed.
+        # Kurtosis will kill the script and mark it as failed.
         # You may specify a custom wait timeout duration or disable the feature entirely.
         # You may specify a custom wait timeout duration with a string:
         #  wait = "2m"